 If you do hold a restricted licence your insurer may need to take this into account when reviewing the risk.

-The more time you spend on the road the more likely you are to be involved in an accident or incident - if you tend to drive a lot your premium may be higher.
+The more time you spend on the road the more likely you are to be involved in an accident or incident - if you tend to drive a lot your premium will be higher.

 Think about alarms, immobilisers and trackers, and when your vehicle is not in use try to park it in a garage, off the road, or in as secure a spot as possible.
-Read more in our article on van security and your insurance.

 The value of your vehicle will play a part in the calculation of your premium - vans that are more expensive generally cost more to insure than lower-priced vehicles.

 Older vans may be cheaper to insure as they tend to be less valuable and to cost less to repair, but this may not be the case with classic vehicles or those for which it is difficult to source parts.